nataliedoss/Score-matching-variational-inference/README.md

 This is a Python3 implementation of the algorithm described in Section 1 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
 A sample script to test the algorithm is below.

-Also included is a Jupyter notebook, [Variational EM via score matching](https://github.com/nataliedoss/Score-matching-variational-inference/blob/master/vae_sm.ipynb), implementing an alternative version of the algorithm described in Section 2 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
-This notebook imitates the variational autoencder of [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114), but instead of performing amortized mean-field variational inference via minimizing a KL divergence, we perform variational inference by minimizing a Fisher divergence.
+Also included is a Jupyter notebook, [Variational EM via score matching](https://github.com/nataliedoss/Score-matching-variational-inference/blob/master/vae_sm.ipynb), implementing the algorithm described in Section 2 of <a href="sm_vi.pdf" download>Nonparametric variational inference via score matching</a>.
+This notebook imitates the variational autoencder of [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114), but instead of performing variational inference via minimizing a KL divergence, we perform variational inference by minimizing a Fisher divergence.

 ## External dependencies